park-bench/netcheck/README.md

 either case, you must do the following:

 1. Copy or rename the example configuration file `/etc/netcheck/netcheck.conf.example` to `/etc/netcheck/netcheck.conf`.
-Edit this file to enter the connection IDs, nameservers, and queryable domains.
-Other settings can also be modified.
 2. Change the ownership and permissions of the configuration file:
 ```
 chown root:netcheck /etc/netcheck/netcheck.conf
 chmod u=rw,g=r,o= /etc/netcheck/netcheck.conf
 ```
+3. Edit the `/etc/netcheck/netcheck.conf` file to enter the connection IDs, nameservers, and queryable domains.
+Other settings can also be modified.
-3. To ease system maintenance, add `netcheck` as a supplemental group to administrative users.
+4. To ease system maintenance, add `netcheck` as a supplemental group to administrative users.
 Doing this will allow these users to view netcheck log files.

 If you are running netcheck as a root user, please do the following: